 You can miss two payments, and those missed payments would then be added on to the end of your term, lengthening it by another two months.
 If, however, you miss a third payment during this process, the proposal is annulled and the creditors will be back on you for their money, including the interest accrued since the time you filed the proposal.

 Since creditors may get less under bankruptcy, many creditors are willing accept an arrangement that returns half of that amount back to them.
 The other consideration is the fact that you have been making payments for years, including interest.
 There is a good chance that your creditors have already more than received back everything that they lent you.
 Accepting your consumer proposal means less in overall interest received, but it is usually better than the risk of bankruptcy.

+You can't just submit a consumer proposal to your creditors, however.
 Like bankruptcy, a consumer proposal needs to be arranged by a licensed bankruptcy trustee.
-They will assess your financial situation to see if there are any other options, such as improving your spending habits or looking into a debt consolidation loan.
-If it’s determined that a consumer proposal is the best choice for your situation, the trustee will prepare all the paper work detailing income and expenses, payment terms, as well as your assessment certificate and the actual consumer proposal.
+Your representative will assess your financial situation to see if there are any other options, such as improving your spending habits or looking into a debt consolidation loan.
+If it’s determined that a consumer proposal is the best choice for your situation, the trustee will prepare all the paperwork detailing income and expenses, payment terms, as well as your assessment certificate and the actual consumer proposal.